escalata/AMA/README.md

 ## Requirements

+Set up all

-Before the snakemake workflow can be started, the config files of the various modular steps must be customized with **individual output paths** and **desired processing parameters**.
+Before the snakemake workflow can be started, the config files of the various modular steps must be customized with **individual output paths** and **desired processing parameters**:

 - **Config_download**